nguyentrungduc134/Amazon-S3-multipart-API/README.md

 - **Initiate**: You initiate a multipart upload by providing the necessary details such as the bucket name and object key.
 - **Upload Parts**: Upload individual parts of the object, specifying the part number and data for each part.
 Parts must be between 5 MB and 5 GB, except for the last part which can be smaller.
 - **Complete**: After uploading all parts, you complete the multipart upload.
 Amazon S3 concatenates the parts into a single object and makes it available in the bucket.
-- **Abort**: If needed, you can abort a multipart upload at any time before completing it, freeing up any storage resources associated with the incomplete upload.

 ## New Improvements

 1, Enable API logging for API Gateway stage